mbarkhau/coffeescript-style-guide/README.md

     result
 ```

-If a function isn't intended to return a result, or the last expression is not the intended result, an empty `return` is required:
+If a function isn't intended to return a result, or the last expression is not the
+intended result, an empty `return` is absolutly required:

 ```coffeescript
 # Yes